jason-nordheim/pathfinder/README.md

 # Pathfinder

-This project implements Dijkstra's Pathfinding Algorithm to find the best path between 2 nodes in a Graph.
+This project implements the A* Pathfinding Algorithm (derived from Dijkstra's algorithm) to find the best path between 2 nodes in a Graph.
 For simplicity, this Graph is represented as a grid.

 You can find a live demo of the site [here](https://find-best-path.web.app/)